Teaching is a work of heart

 Our aim at Reel Eire is to offer more than just a dance class for your child.
 We aim to give children a friendly & welcoming learning environment, that builds children's confidence whilst encouraging dedication to achieving personal goals, working both individually and as a team, and falling in love with the process.

 'A fun and unique hobby for your child at a friendly and supportive school.
 Irish dance is not only a great form of exercise; it will aid co ordination, the understanding of music and timing and will build your child's confidence through learning, succeeding and forming relationships.'

 Danielle teaches full time at Reel Eire and has 27 years of Irish dance experience behind her.

 Danielle was a competitive Irish dancer for 17 years within An Coimisiun le Rinci Gaelacha, attending the McGahan Lees Academy of Irish Dance under the instruction of Frances McGahan A.D.C.R.G and Cecily Brennan TCRG.

-Danielle’s achievements include top ten in the Word Championships, All Ireland Championships, North American National Championships, Great Britain Championships, All Scotland Championships, European Championships, Southern Region Oireachtas, and World Championships.
+Danielle’s achievements include top ten in the Word Championships, All Ireland Championships, North American National Championships, Great Britain Championships, All Scotland Championships, European Championships and Southern Region Oireachtas.

 Danielle has also appeared on the live semi-final of ‘Britain’s Got Talent’ as a dancer for the contestant Jimmy Forde, along with 6 other dancers from her school.